 The information below only concerns joint degree programmes as defined in point (1) above (and also covered by Article 22 (5) of the Constitution of Charles University).

 Joint degrees have been the core of the EU’s Erasmus Mundus programme.
 Erasmus Mundus was based on high-quality Master's and doctoral programmes, designed and offered jointly by a consortium of at least three European universities (see the Berlin Communiqué of 19 September 2003).
-Joint degree programmes will also be supported by the new EU education programme Erasmus for All, which will soon integrate the existing mobility programmes: the Lifelong Learning Programme (Erasmus, Leonardo da Vinci, Comenius and Grundtvig), Youth in Action, and the five international cooperation programmes (Erasmus Mundus, Tempus, Alpha, Edulink and bilateral cooperation programmes with industrialized countries).
+Nowadays, Joint degree programmes are dominantly supported by the EU education programme Erasmus +, which has integrated the former mobility programmes: the Lifelong Learning Programme (Erasmus, Leonardo da Vinci, Comenius and Grundtvig), Youth in Action, and the five international cooperation programmes (Erasmus Mundus, Tempus, Alpha, Edulink and bilateral cooperation programmes with industrialized countries).

 Applications to study in approved joint degree programmes coordinated by Charles University may be submitted at the relevant faculty of the University.
 Applications to study in programmes coordinated by an institution abroad can be downloaded from the web pages of these programmes.